A HOME FOR TODAY AND TOMORROW

 begin the conversation

-It's not too early to have a chat about " sustainable excellence" --with a big emphasis on "aging-in-place."
+It's not too early or too late to talk about " sustainable excellence" or to emphasize a choice for "aging-in-place."
 Talk with everyone who is or will be involved.
 Talk with contractors.
 Talk with experts.Talk with people who are doing it.
 Talk!
 Strengthen your conversation by using appropriate terminology.

 Accessibility, accessible, active living community, energy smart, green design, healthy places, home automation, LEED, mixed-use-development, neo-traditional development, New Urbanism, pedestrian-friendly, proximity, quality-of- life, Smart Code, social capital, sustainable design, universal design, walkable community.